The Journey to Trustworthy AI: Pursuit of Pragmatic Frameworks: Bias and Fairness

 \subsection{Fairness Through the Lens of Group Size}

-According to the number of humans impacted by the outcome of an AI model there are three classes of enforcement: \begin{enumerate} \item \textbf{Individual Fairness:} Aims for similar predictions (produced by AI model) to ``similar'' individuals.
-For example, assuming a male professor and a female professor with similar financial backgrounds apply for a new `credit card', they both should receive similar maximum credit line.
-In essence, in a \textit{fair} system, gender is considered a protected attribute and should not determine \textit{credit worthiness} of an applicant.
+According to the number of individuals impacted by the outcome of an AI model, here are three classes of AI fairness enforcement\footnote{There are several reasons causing AI fairness \textit{violations}, e.g. training data size and quality, algorithms, AI model structure, poor AI model training and cross validation, data leakage, ignoring confounding features, are only a few.
+We invite our reader to recent survey \cite{caton2024fairness} and references therein.}: \begin{enumerate}[label=\ding{43}] \item \textbf{Individual Fairness:} Aims for similar predictions (produced by AI model) for `\textit{similar}' individuals.
+For example, consider a male professor and a female professor with very similar financial history applying for a new `credit card'; they should both receive a similar spending credit line, e.g. \$10,000.
+In a \textit{fair system}, gender is considered a protected attribute and, therefore, should not determine solely the \textit{creditworthiness} of an applicant.

-\item \textbf{Group Fairness:} In a large population, various \textit{groups} characterized by `sensitive' or `legally protected' indicators, e.g. race or gender\footnote{A group may be defined differently considering legal or business requirements.
-For instance, according to legal mandates outlined in Title VII of Civil Rights Act of 1964 (\citet{act1964civil}), any AI model involved in hiring decisions should be designed such that race, color, religion, sex, or national origin does not play a decisive factor in employment.}, should be treated `\textit{equally}'.
+\item \textbf{Group Fairness:} Consider company \textit{RandomBigCompany} launches a newly trained AI model to ingest candidate Resumes and suggest potential candidates for interview.
+Over a year, AI model reviewed more than 12,000 applications and suggested 500 cases for interview.
+Based on an internal audit, hiring manager noticed that the odds of male candidates being selected (by the AI model) over female candidates were consistently higher (3x), despite having similar qualifications.
+This is an example of group fairness violation.\footnote{While this is a hypothetical scenario with fake statistics, there have been similar problems reported, cf. \cite{amazon_bias_article}.} Considering the principle of \textit{group fairness}, any predictive model ought to be be adjusted so that applicants from groups\footnote{A group may be defined differently considering legal or policy requirements.
+For instance, according to legal mandates outlined in Title VII of Civil Rights Act of 1964 (\citet{act1964civil}), any AI model ought to be employed in hiring process should be designed such that a candidate's race, color, religion, sex, or national origin would not play a decisive factor in the outcome of employment.}, are given equal chances of being selected for interviews, assuming all other factors are equal.

-\item \textbf{Subgroup Fairness:} Combines both viewpoints above to have a better outcome.
-For example, consider an AI model that screens candidates' application for an on-site interview.
-If an average `\textit{false negative rate}', i.e. `\textit{Applicant Rejected}', for \textbf{female} applicants-- a subgroup defined by the attribute gender-- is significantly higher than that of \textbf{male} applicants, gender-aware subgroup fairness may have been violated (for an in-depth discussion, see \cite{kearns2018preventing}). \end{enumerate}